duke-libraries/description-audit/README.md

 The description audit is part of a larger, multi-year effort outlined in the Rubenstein's [Anti-Racist Roadmap](https://blogs.library.duke.edu/rubenstein/2020/12/03/reckoning-with-our-past-and-present/).

 ## Repository Contents
+- **/dist** - Operating system-dependent PyInstaller executable versions of the Python scripts used to inventory instances, context, and other relevant information about each time potentially harmful terms appears in given metadata.
+Using one of these executables, no dependencies are required, even Python itself.

+- **/hatebase** - contains a sample Python script for bulk downloading terms from the [HateBase.org](https://hatebase.org/) vocabulary.
+Access and use of HateBase requires an API key.
+The HateBase terms can be added as columns to the lexicon.csv.
+In initial testing, we (Rubenstein Library) did not find the HateBase lexicon useful for analysis of archival description.

 - **/lexicons** - holds a single CSV file that lists harmful terms or phrases organized into broad categories (e.g. terms of aggrandizement, race euphemisms, terms related to enslavement, etc.).

 - **/reports** - Sample CSV reports indicating presence, context, and location of potentially harmful language in archival materials.
 Organization system used by the Rubenstein library for manual parsing of these computerized results is included as well, along with examples.
 (Samples ONLY included in public repository)